Sentient-Sports/Strain-of-Success/README.md

 - **match_predictions:** This directory contains the code to train and save the match outcome prediction model presented in Section 5 of the paper.

-- **team_selection_MDP:** This directory contains the code to generate the team selection MDP and find optimal solutions using the MDP algorithm.
+- **team_selection_MDP:** This directory contains the code to generate the team selection MDP and find optimal solutions using the MCTS algorithm.

 ## Installing Requirements